 Hood County Builders Association | 26th Annual Showcase of New Homes

 The 26th Annual Showcase of New Homes, sponsored by Hood County Builders Association, presents 22 homes available for public viewing during the two-weekend event beginning the first weekend in June.
-The tour is open to the public on Saturday, June 1 and 2 and June 8 and 9 and homes will be open Saturdays from 9 to 6 p.m. and on Sundays from noon to 5 p.m.
+The tour is open to the public on Saturday, June 8 and 9 and homes will be open Saturdays from 9 to 6 p.m. and on Sundays from noon to 5 p.m.

 This free event is a great way to see the building trends and meet with builders while searching for a dream home.